jyap808/charLCDRGBI2C/README.md

 ## Credits

-Most of the code is based on the https://github.com/adafruit/Adafruit_CircuitPython_CharLCD
+Most of the code is based on the [Adafruit CircuitPython CharLCD Library](https://github.com/adafruit/Adafruit_CircuitPython_CharLCD)